Skip to content

 • Red itchy skin

-Symptoms of the allergic reactions are temporary & are mostly not very severe, in extremely rare cases a person may experience anaphylaxis, a life-threatening allergic reaction that requires emergency medical attention.
+Symptoms of the allergic reactions are temporary and are mostly not very severe, in extremely rare cases a person may experience anaphylaxis, a life-threatening allergic reaction that requires emergency medical attention.
 Call 911

 Conclusion